NaughtyCodes/FechNseOptionChain/README.md

   eg: http://localhost:8080/opt/by/async/all/27MAY2021

-  To get all the NSE stocks option chain details using asyc method by expiry date.
+  To get all the NSE stocks option chain details using async method by expiry date.